|

 overall.
 These birds include white-winged black terns, curlews,

-most frequently seen.
+frequently seen.

 A bird-watching focused day trip including the riverrine forest of the

-River Menik may yield over 100 species, among them such rarities as
+River Menik may yield over 100 species, among them such rarities

-& bulbuls.
+parakeets & bulbuls.
 You will not miss Peacocks.

 Aquatic birds

-The expanses of wetlands attract serpent - eagle, eastern grey heron,
+The expanses of wetlands attract serpent - eagle, eastern grey

-black-necked stork near Buttawa on the coast.
+the rare black-necked stork near Buttawa on the coast.

 Trekking, Elephants in the evening, monastic settlement